LukeSmithxyz/landchad/content/basic/nginx.md

 <aside>

 As you add more services to your website, they might need you to open more ports, but that will be mentioned on individual articles.
-(It should be noted that some local services only running for other services on your machine, so you *don't* need to open ports for every process running locally, *only* those that directly interact with the internet, although it's common to run those through NginX for simplicity and security.)
+(It should be noted that some local services run only for other services on your machine, so you *don't* need to open ports for every process running locally, *only* those that directly interact with the internet, although it's common to run those through Nginx for simplicity and security.)

 </aside>